 Nummular Eczema is characterized by well-defined coin-shaped spots on the skin and can look similar to fungal infections like ringworm.

 Neurodermatitis is an itchy skin disease similar to atopic dermatitis, shown by thick, scaly patches in areas where frequent rubbing or scratching as occurred.

 Stasis Dermatitis arises when there is a problem with the veins, generally in the lower legs.

 There is no cure for eczema, but most cases can be managed through a variety of treatments.
-Learn more about your eczema treatment options by contacting one of our thirteen locations to set up a consultation.
+Learn more about your eczema treatment options by contacting one of our twelve locations to set up a consultation.